WesJD/AnvilGUI/README.md

 with NMS and that is a pain in a non-private plugin where users will have lots of different versions of the server running.

+##Requirements
+Java 8 and Bukkit / Spigot.
+Most server versions in the [Spigot Repository](https://hub.spigotmc.org/nexus/) are supported.

 ##How to use

 ###As a dependency